Kayofficial101/Kayofficial101/README.md

 I work across business analysis, growth, SEO and operations.
 Recent projects include an Excel sales model, a live SEO audit, a consumer-growth case and an inventory control tower.

-I am a Founder’s Office Associate at Capiens AI and previously worked in healthcare analytics at EY-GDS.
+I am a Founder’s Office Associate at Capiens AI.
 I studied business management at the University of Delhi and software development at BITS Pilani.

 [LinkedIn](https://www.linkedin.com/in/keshav-kapoor-kk108/) · Delhi NCR, India